achille250/Vividarts_studio/README.md

 **policy.tf:** Terraform configuration for creating an IAM policy and attaching it to a user.

 **S3bucket.tf:** Terraform configuration for creating an AWS S3 bucket.

+**Usage**
+**AWS Credentials:**

+Replace placeholder values in app.py and lambda.tf with your AWS access key, secret key, and region.

+**Docker Container:**

+Build the Docker container using the provided Dockerfile.

+**Infrastructure Deployment:**

+Use Terraform to deploy the infrastructure (lambda.tf, policy.tf, S3bucket.tf).

+**Run the Application:**

+Start the Flask application in the Docker container.
+Access the Application:

+Use the provided endpoint to access the application, upload images, and view processed results.
+Contribute:

+Explore the code, contribute enhancements, and make the project even better!